varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - Design goals:
   1. Provide capability based security for Unix programs
   2. Extend, not replace Unix API's
-  3. Performance comparable to already emplyed priviledge separation mechanisms
+  3. Performance comparable to already employed privilege separation mechanisms

 - Introduces a special capability mode for processes
 - Provides new kernel primitives(cap_enter, cap_new, ...)
 - Changing external primitives when in capability mode
-- USerspace library
+- Userspace library

 ### Capsicum Capabilities

 - Capabilities of file descriptors along with a set of access rights
   - Around 60 access rights
 - New capabilities are created through cap_new by giving it a file descriptor and rights mask
-  - Capabilities transferre through inter process communication(IPC) channels(e.g sockets)
+  - Capabilities transferred through inter process communication(IPC) channels(e.g sockets)

 ### Enforcing Capabilities in Capsicum